Annual Regulatory Modernization Bill

 First Annual Regulatory Modernization Bill

-The first ARMB was included in the 2019 Budget Implementation Act and made changes to 12 pieces of legislation, including transportation, pest control, electricity and gas inspection.
+The first ARMB was included in the 2019 Budget Implementation Act and made changes to 12 pieces of legislation in the areas of transportation, pest control, electricity and gas inspection.
 The following are some examples.

-- The Canada Transportation Act and the Food and Drugs Act were amended to allow for innovation, permitting limited exemptions from regulatory requirements to test new products that would benefit Canadians, such as tissues developed through 3D printing
+- The Canada Transportation Act and the Food and Drugs Act were amended to allow for innovation, permitting limited exemptions from regulatory requirements for regulatory sandboxes to test new products that would benefit Canadians, such as tissues developed through 3D printing

 - The Electricity and Gas Inspection Act was amended to support the use of new technologies, including zero-emission vehicles, light-emitting diodes (LED) and hydrogen-fuelled vehicles